 Handy Value Markers

 As an alternative to drawing with a pencil or pen, I often use grayscale value markers.

-For an example on how to use the value markers, see video at the end of this article.
+For a visual demo of how to use the value markers, see the video at the end of this article.

 Consideration While Drawing Additional Thumbnail Sketches